A picture can draw the reader in.

-- It’s always good form to attribute the image’s author.
-Remember though, attributing the owner doesn”t override the copyright restrictions.
+- It”s always good form to attribute the picture”s author.
+Remember though, that attributing the owner doesn”t override the copyright restrictions.

-- Link to page where you found the image.
-It drives traffic to the artists’ work.
-After all, they’re helping you, so why not help them?
+- Link to page where you found the picture.
+It drives traffic to the artists” work.
+They”re helping you, so why not help them?

-So now that you know the general rules, here are some great resources to legally find images for your blog posts.
+So now that you know the general rules, here are some great resources to find legal pictures for your blog posts.

 1. Flickr Creative Commons

-Different pictures have different limitations based on the specific copyright though so be sure to check the copyright information on the right of the picture page.
+Different pictures have different limitations based on the specific copyright though so be sure to check the copyright info on the right of the picture page.
 Usually, the owner just wants attribution.